Search

 1. Update Your Website Messaging

 With many people now working from home, websites are experiencing a sharp increase in traffic.
-It’s important that you update your website content to speak to the changes in your business and how your products or services can help people through this time and the steps you are taking.
+It’s important that you update your website content to speak to the changes in your business, how your products or services can help people through this time, and the steps you are taking.

 2. Publish COVID-19 Related Content